DivineRPG/DivineRPG/README.md

 ###### You CAN:
 * Download DivineRPG and use it
 * Make a public Minecraft server with DivineRPG installed
-* Include DivineRPG in a modpack _if you have permission from the development team, if you link back to the mod's forum thread, if you credit the team, and if you agree to remove the mod from the pack at any time if you are told to by the DivineRPG team_
+* Include DivineRPG in a modpack.
+Ideally you include the CurseForge download link (given above) with it.
-* Make youtube videos showing DivineRPG gameplay _as long as you link back to the mod's forum thread_
+* Make videos with DivineRPG gameplay.
+Ideally you include the CurseForge download link (given above) with them.
 * Use the source code as a reference for educational purposes
 * Modify and recompile DivineRPG for PERSONAL use
 * Fork DivineRPG on Github and write a pull request